yoikitsune/ng-webworker-helper/README.md

 ```
 ./node_modules/.bin/buildWorkers
 ```
-Il will create the workers in src/assets, the definition file in src/app and the worker_name.service.ts in src/app
+Il will create the workers in src/assets, the definition file in src/app

 And now create a service named worker_name.
 In that file, import definitions
 ```